FrancoStino/commitgroq/README.md

 -   Custom Commit Temperature: The temperature that will be used to generate the commit message.

+-   Custom Commit Lowercase: It allows you to enable or disable the lowercase of the commit message.

+-   Custom Commit Without dot at the end: It allows you to enable or disable the commit message without dot at the end.

 #### Reset API Key

 1. `CTRL+SHIFT+P` or `CMD+SHIFT+P`